kevinde3ngineer/PiTempMonitor/README.md

 ## Note From Dev

-Special thanks to @stuffman0001 for verifying every step of the process.
+Special thanks to @stuffman0001 for verifying the process.
 Note that `README.md` may have typos, but I tried my best to check.
 This project demonstrates how to run python applications countinously on a Raspberry Pi.
 You can obviously now make your own iteration with your own python application.